jgnewman/hart/README.md

 We now have the beginnings of a highly scalable application architecture.
 In this example, the entire application responds to a single pipe.
 This pipe only gets updated in one way – via the `updatePipe` function.
 This function takes a "change object" and updates the pipe in a predictable way based on the type of change we give it.
 Notice that we've introduced a new function (`leak`) here, which just grabs the current value of a pipe.
 Whenever we inject new data into the pipe, we make sure to copy the old data as well.

-Within our fragment, the button click handler simply calls `updatePipe` and passes in a change object.
+Within our fragment, the button's click handler simply calls `updatePipe` and passes in a change object.
 Later, when we want to get the app started, we call `updatePipe` and pass in a change that sets our initial data.
 Because we have tapped our pipe with a function that triggers a render call, the DOM will respond whenever we fire a change.

 If you've used [Redux](https://redux.js.org/) before, this should all look very familiar.
 However, since you will be manually calling the `updatePipe` function and the `inject` function, there is no need for plugins and magic middleware.
 Your updates can be synchronous or asynchronous, or become as complex as you like.
 It'll work with anything right out of the box.